sanbuddhacharyas/sanbuddhacharyas.github.io/_projects/7_project.md

 ---
 layout: page
-title: Agro-Doctor
+title: Stereo Matching and depth prediction using Siamese network
-description: a project with a background image
+description: a project with no image
 img:
-importance: 3
+importance: 4
-category: Competition
+category: fun
 ---

 Every project has a beautiful feature showcase page.